geotrev/core-flux/README.md

 Each subscription contains a `subscriber` and some form of `data` that informs a relationship between `state` and `subscriber`.
 See [`createStore`](#createstore) on how to add subscriptions.

-Keep this data model in mind when [adding new subscriptions](#subscriptionsupdated) and [creating a binding](#bind).
+Keep this data model in mind when adding new subscriptions and creating a binding

 ### createStore

 The one and only export of Core Flux.
-Use it to initialize a new store instance.
+Use it to create a store instance.
 You can create as few or as many stores as your heart desires!
 They will all be independent from one another.

 The function **requires** all four of its arguments, as shown here: